-In cases where the Board of Management confirm the decision to expel a student parents have the right to appeal to the Secretary General of the Department of Education and Skills.
-In such a case parents will be advised to contact the Educational Welfare Officer.
+In cases where the Board of Management confirm the decision to expel a student parents/guardians have the right to appeal to the Secretary General of the Department of Education and Skills.
+In such a case parents/guardians will be advised to contact the Educational Welfare Officer at NEWB, South County Council Offices, County Hall, Black 3, Tallaght, Dublin 24, phone number: 01 4635511.
+Please go to the next page, fill in the declaration of acceptance, detach and that page only and include it with your application.